bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 {% si_step Flash the latest nRF51 firmware %}
-Build the firmware from source and flash it to the Crazyflie.
+Build the firmware from source and flash it to the Crazyflie by using the {% id_link product-crazyradio-pa %}

 ```
 $ git clone https://github.com/bitcraze/crazyflie2-nrf-firmware.git